fossfreedom/indicator-sysmonitor/README.md

-# Quick setup, suited to the desktop interfaces of at least Ubuntu, MATE and Budgie
+# Quick setup, suited to the desktop interfaces of at least GNOME, MATE and Budgie

 ```Bash
 sudo apt install python3-psutil gir1.2-appindicator3-0.1